CDCgov/MaRS/Geneious_workflow/02_geneious_analysis/README.md

     - Drag and drop it into the Geneious application into a specific folder.
         - Alternatively, you can import it into Geneious trhough File > Import > Documents

 5. The MaRS_Geneious_workflow_V1 worklfow utilizes Bowtie2 for alignment.
-This aligner is not installed in Geneious by default.
-Before the workflow can be run this plugin must be installed.
-This can be done by navigating through this menu in Geneious: Tools > Plugins.
-Click the "Install" button on the right side of the Bowtie option under "Available Plugins".
-Once done, the option "Bowtie short read mapper: Run bowtie plugin" should appear under the "Installed Plugins" section.
-Once this is done, the workflow can be run without issue.
+This aligner is not installed in Geneious by default. **Before the workflow can be run this plugin must be installed**.
+While this can be done through the Geneious Tools **some versions of Bowtie2 are not fully compatible with the MaRS workflow, or for aligning some files in Geneious in general**.
+For this reason, we provided the Bowtie2 version that works without issue with the workflow.
+This file is called [Bowtie_7_2_1.gplugin](https://github.com/CDCgov/MaRS/tree/master/Geneious_workflow/02_geneious_analysis/Bowtie_7_2_1.gplugin) and is found in the [02_geneious_analysis](https://github.com/CDCgov/MaRS/tree/master/Geneious_workflow/02_geneious_analysis/) folder; it was originally downloaded from [Geneious's plugins Download section](https://www.geneious.com/plugins/bowtie-plugin/#history).
+This plugin can be downloaded from GitHub to the user's computer.
+To install it in Geneious simply drag and drop the file into a Geneious window.
+A prompt will appear notifying that the plugin has been installed.
+Since the workflow is defined to use Bowtie2, as long as it is present as a plugin there is nothing that needs to be done to run the workflow.
+To specify, once the plugin has been installed by dragging and dropping it into Geneious the Workflow will be ready to run.
+The full list of all installed plugins can be seen in Geneious by navigating to Tools > Plugins.
+A notification from Geneious will pop up in the future with the notification that "A new plugin update is availble for download" but this should not be done.
+Instead click the "Don't check for new plugin updates" option and then choose "Don't Install".

 6. To run the MaRS_Geneious_workflow_V1 worklfow, select the fastq files you would like to analyze and choose "Workflows" > "MaRS_Geneious_workflow_V1"
     - A prompt will ask for the maximum memory to use